-Provide your client with this checklist for hiring safe drivers
+Provide your client with this checklist to hire safe drivers

 This article first appeared in our Arrowhead Tribal blog.
 It has been modified and updated to fit the needs of our commercial auto producers and their clients.

 Most likely your client has what we call in the insurance industry an “incidental fleet exposure,” in that transportation is not their main business, but a peripheral component of their organization.
-Of course, your insureds know that hiring safe drivers is important– but In their quest to hire topnotch employees, driving records may be overlooked.
+Of course, your insureds know it’s important to hire safe drivers – but in their quest to hire topnotch employees, driving records may be overlooked.

 After all, employers typically choose candidates based on their main job – not on what may be a small portion of their job, which is driving a vehicle.
 And while many employers scrutinize and test an employee on their various skills, the fact that they will be driving a company vehicle regularly or even sporadically doesn’t automatically add driver evaluation to the hiring process.

 But did you know that motor vehicle accidents are the leading cause of work-related deaths, costing employers more than $40 billion per year?
 Distracted driving, horseplay and driver error also contribute to many workplace transport accidents.
 Hiring safe drivers and providing additional instruction, training and adequate supervision, can help your insurance clients significantly reduce workplace transport accidents.

 View our Core Commercial program, which can include Commercial Auto coverage.